kristy-games/Rock-Paper-Scissors/RockPaperScissors/Support.md

-For any questions or concerns, please contact us at [kristygames@mail.com](mailto:kristygames@mail.com)
+For any questions or concerns, please email us at [kristygames@mail.com](mailto:kristygames@mail.com)